How to Choose the Right SSL Certificate for Your Needs

 - Best for: Websites with multiple subdomains.

-- Features: Secures a primary domain and all its subdomains (e.g., blog.example.com, shop.example.com).
+- Features: A single Wildcard SSL certificate can secure a domain and all its subdomains (e.g., blog.example.com, shop.example.com).

-- Cons: Limited to one level of subdomains.
+- Limitations: Only covers one level of subdomains.

 5. Multi-Domain SSL Certificates (SAN Certificates)